mono-koto/build-with-pyusd/docs/smart-contract/03-first-test.md

 }
 ```

-If you're not already running a watched test, go ahead and start it, and verify that our test is bassing:
+If not already running a watched test, let's go ahead and start that process:

 ```shell
 forge test -vw
 ```

-Finally, let's commit our little test:
+Once our test paseses, let's commit our work:

 ```shell
 git add test/HelloPYUSD.t.sol